Signs & Symbols

 The thought to do some spirit work flashed through my thoughts one night before sleep and my left brain wasted no time providing reasons to keep me keeping on with the procrastination games.
 It quickly reminded me that I was tired and it would take too long and I had to be up early, which had me opting to do a quick fix.
 I went to my books and reached for one not read in years that had always provided me with insight and a little card flew out and landed on the floor by my feet.
 The insight was written on this card:

 “Everything you are seeking is waiting for you in God.”

 This message could not be any clearer than that.
 The book went back on the shelf and I went to commune with spirit (God) before going to sleep.

 From my perspective, the spiritual world is as real as the material world in which we live.
 The logical mind thrives in the material world.
-It is threatened by the spiritual world, because it is not based on reason alone.
+It is threatened by the spiritual world because it is not based on reason alone.
 Synchronicity or seeming coincidences will come thick and fast once we make the decision to see clearly – to live with awareness – to live in balance with our male and female mind (the linear and non-linear worlds.)
 We just have to open our mind - pay attention - learn to listen and hear in another way.
 There are no accidents.
-Everything that crosses our path has meaning and there is a story behind everything, which may be relevant to particular circumstances surrounding our life.
+Everything that crosses our path has meaning and there is a story behind everything, which may be relevant to particular circumstances surrounding our lives.